Solunar theory: History

 In May 1926, John Alden Knight put together some fishing folklore and other fishing factors such as the sun and the moon, hence the name Solunar (Sol for sun and Lunar for moon) to form a theory on the patterns of animal movement.
 Knight compiled a list of factors which control or influence the day-to-day behavior of many freshwater and saltwater fish.
 Each one of the 33 different factors were considered.
 All but 3 were rejected.
 The three factors retained were the sun, the moon and the tide.
 For salt water fishing, tides have long been known as a factor that controls fishes' behavior.
 As Knight's research progressed, he found that rather than just tides themselves, the relationship of the moon and sun's positions relative to each other may be the determining factor.
 In addition to the time of moon up (moonrise) - moon down, his research determined that there were intermediate times of the day that occurred in between the two major periods.
-From that he establishes that there were major periods (moon up - moon down) and minor periods.
+From that he established that there were major periods (moon up - moon down) and minor periods.
 Knight published the first Solunar table in 1936.